taosdata/TDengine/docs/en/02-intro/index.md

 ## Competitive Advantages

-By making full use of [characteristics of time series data](https://tdengine.com/tsdb/characteristics-of-time-series-data/), TDengine differentiates itself from other [time series databases](https://tdengine.com/tsdb/), with the following advantages.
+By making full use of [characteristics of time series data](https://tdengine.com/tsdb/characteristics-of-time-series-data/), TDengine OSS differentiates itself from other [time series databases](https://tdengine.com/tsdb/), with the following advantages.

 - **[High-Performance](https://tdengine.com/tdengine/high-performance-time-series-database/)**: TDengine is the only time-series database to solve the high cardinality issue to support billions of data collection points while out performing other time-series databases for data ingestion, querying and data compression.